 In Part 2 we describe a detailed comparison of the downscaled analysis with NARR.
-In this part of the study, we aim at understanding the role of data assimilation for small scale analysis and the importance of high horizontal resolution.
+In this part of the study, we aim at understanding the efficacy of regional downscaling for small scale analysis and the importance of high horizontal resolution.
 We also demonstrate the implied uncertainties in regional analyses.